 - Clean all targeted areas, including cabinets, countertops, sinks, drawers, behind and under the refrigerator, and others

 - Lightly dust boric acid powder all over these areas.
-If dealing with a serious infestation, a heavy application may be necessary
+If dealing with a severe infestation, a heavy application may be necessary

 - Vacuum the remaining powder in the morning